TwidsDev/ViceCity-ADF-Decrypter/README.md

 # ViceCity ADF Decrypter
 ViceCity ADF Decrypter is a Tool written in Python  to easily decrypt .ADF files to MP3's.

-  - Drag ADF files into Encrypted folder
+  - Drag ADF files into the same folder as the script
   - Run Script
   - Done!